enterprise-oss/osso/README.md

 ## Documentation

-Please see our extensive documentation [here](https://eventnative-docs.ksense.io).
+Osso's primary documentation is at [ossoapp.com](https://ossoapp.com).
 Key sections include:
- * [Deployment](https://docs.eventnative.dev/deployment) - Getting EventNative running on Heroku, Docker, and building from source.
- * [Configuration](https://docs.eventnative.dev/configuration) - How to modify EventNative's `yaml` file.
- * [Geo Data](https://docs.eventnative.dev/geo-data-resolution) - Configuring data enrichment with [MaxMind](https://www.maxmind.com/en/home).
- * [Scaling](https://docs.eventnative.dev/scaling-eventnative) - How to setup a distributed deployment of EventNative.
+* [SSO and SAML Background](https://docs.eventnative.dev/scaling-eventnative) - Learn about Single Sign-On and SAML, why your customers want it and how to integrate it to your offering.
+ * [Deployment](https://docs.eventnative.dev/deployment) - Guides for deploying Osso to Heroku, via git or Docker, plus how to keep your instance up to date.
+ * [JWT Authentication](https://docs.eventnative.dev/configuration) - Authenticating admin or end-users to your Osso instance to configure SAML providers or OAuth clients.
+ * [OAuth Setup](https://docs.eventnative.dev/configuration) - Authenticating SAML users to your application via OAuth.
+ * [Self-serve Integration](https://docs.eventnative.dev/geo-data-resolution) - Use our React library to build forms in your app that allow your customers to configure SAML themselves.

 <a href="#"><img align="right" src="https://raw.githubusercontent.com/ksensehq/eventnative/master/artwork/com-n.png" width="40px" /></a>